dchakro/rstudio/tricks.md

-Tricks used to make the build work on mac.
+Tricks used to make the `rstudio-server` [build 1.4.1717](https://github.com/rstudio/rstudio/releases/tag/v1.4.1717) successfully build on MacOS catalina.